edovanveen/edonet/README.md

 ## To do

-* Research: can we further speed up the CuPy operations?
-When using convolutions, the GPU seems to be using 'copy' for parts of the backprop computation.
-  Maybe write a nice user-defined kernel for calculating dloss_dx?
-  Or use FFT convolution?
-Or use chainer.functions.convolution_2d?
 * Weight initialization should depend on activation function ([link1](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), [link2](https://arxiv.org/pdf/1502.01852.pdf)) (now we always use relu-optimized weight initialization).